Albaric0que/Albaric0que/README.md

 </br>

-- 🌱 I’m currently learning TypeScript, Angular and React
+- 🌱 I’m currently learning TypeScript, Angular and React.

-- 📖 Working with Agile & SCRUM Methodologies
+- 📖 Working with Agile & SCRUM Methodologies.

 - 👀 Fun fact: I always say thank you to ChatGPT so when the AI dominate the world it will remember I was a nice human.
 Millenial science fiction trauma.